Yubyf/maven-offline-gradle-plugin/README.md

 ### Task

-The plugin provides a `mavenOffline` task to fetch dependencies.
+The plugin provides a `fetchMavens` task to fetch dependencies.
 After Gradle sync is complete, the task will be available in the Gradle tasks list.

 You can run the task through the Gradle console: